QuantEcon/lecture-python-intro/lectures/business_cycle.md

 +++ {"user_expressions": []}

-On comparison of GDP growth rates between developed and developing economies, we find that business cycles are becoming more synchronized in 21st-century recessions.
+The comparison of GDP growth rates above shows that business cycles are becoming more synchronized in 21st-century recessions.

 However, emerging and less developed economies often experience more volatile changes throughout the economic cycles.

-Although we see synchronization in GDP growth as a general trend, the experience of individual countries during the recession often differs.
+Despite of the synchronization in GDP growth, the experience of individual countries during the recession often differs.

 We use unemployment rate and the recovery of labor market conditions as another example.

 Here we compare the unemployment rate of the United States, United Kingdom, Japan, and France

 ```{code-cell} ipython3
 ---